ThisIsFroggie/website/content/post/a-practical-guide-to-de-googling.en.md

 Because Firefox might rarely not work with some webpages, having a backup browser is a reasonable option.
-[Vivaldi](https://vivaldi.com/) is a Norwegian Chrome-based web browser, and while using a Chrome based browser isn’t as good as using Firefox, it’s a good fallback when Firefox doesn’t work, and it doesn’t send your data to Google (although you might have to tweak its privacy settings).
+[Vivaldi](https://vivaldi.com/) is a Norwegian Chrome-based web browser, and while using a Chrome based browser isn’t as good as using Firefox, it’s a good fallback when Firefox doesn’t work, and it doesn’t send your data to Google.

 To migrate all of your data [you will need to use a PC](https://support.mozilla.org/en-US/kb/import-bookmarks-google-chrome).
 On first use, Firefox will